The-going/evlproject/content/core/benchmarks/_index.md

 latency values observed over this period.
 The 1Hz display loop which is visible while the [latmus application]({{< relref "core/testing.md#latmus-program" >}}) is running is synchronized on the receipt of such summary.
-The execution flow just described can be summarized as follows:
+The following figure illustrates this execution flow:

 ![Alt text](/images/timer-response-test.png "Response time to timer events")